Wake Up Dead Man: Future

 In September 2022, Johnson confirmed his intention to make more films in the series.
 Later that month, Craig and Johnson separately said they would continue making further films, as long as they were both involved.
-In October 2025, Johnson stated that he had nothing planned for a fourth film in the series, jokingly asking a Hollywood Reporter interviewer if he could offer him ideas, though he did express a willingness to make another film as long as he and Craig have fun doing them, finding them challenging to make and coming up with new plots as well as audiences enjoy them.
+In October 2025, Johnson stated that he had nothing planned for a fourth film in the series, though he did express a willingness to make another film as long as he and Craig have fun doing them and audiences enjoy them.
+He said he finds them challenging to make, especially in terms of developing new plots.

-On November 18, 2025 it was announced that Rian Johnson and Daniel Craig are “starting to formulate ideas” for a potential fourth Knives Out movie.
+It was announced in November 2025 that Johnson and Craig were "starting to formulate ideas" for a potential fourth Knives Out movie.
+In January 2026, Johnson said that he had "some basic, elemental, conceptual ideas".